-Escort Bern - accompany and hotel visits in the federal capital
+Escort Bern - hotel visits in the federal capital

 Founded in 1191 by the Zähringen family, the well-preserved old town with its characteristic arbours and the opened Stadtbach, was in 1983 added to the UNESCO World Heritage list.
 The Aare is a landscapeforming factor, which comes from the southeast and flows around the city core.